-Michigan Tech launched their first escape room in the fall of 2017 with a copper mining theme.
+Michigan Tech launched its first escape room in the fall of 2017 with a copper mining theme.
 The goal of the room was to solve the clues and riddles as a team in order to unlock a treasure chest filled with copper.
 Over one hundred students, staff and faculty participated in the room over the course of a month.
-After each group completed the room, a facilitator from the career center lead the group in a conversation about the skills they used in the room, why those skills were important and how those skills could apply to life in the working world post-college.30%of the students who participated had never engaged with the career center before.
+After each group completed the room, a facilitator from the career center leads the group in a conversation about the skills they used in the room, why those skills were important and how those skills could apply to life in the working world post-college.
+30% of the students who participated had never engaged with the career center before.

-In the fall of 2018, Michigan Tech took the escape room to another level by theming their newest room around an industry that students may have misconceptions about; in this case, the steel-industry.
-Students not only used the skillset that employers want to see, they also learned more about the steel industry through themed puzzles and exercises.
+In the fall of 2018, Michigan Tech took the escape room to another level by theming their newest room around an industry that students may have misconceptions about; in this case, the steel industry.
+Students not only used the skill-set that employers want to see, but they also learned more about the steel industry through themed puzzles and exercises.